 That’s because there are no substantial studies that have been conducted to study the effects of marijuana and THC on turtles.
 You never know how it will affect your pet reptile’s health immediately or in the long run.

-Experimenting yourself to see can turtles get high can lead to lifelong health issues for your turtle and even death in some cases.
+Experimenting to see can turtles get high can lead to lifelong health issues for your turtle and even death in some cases.

 Do Turtles Get High On Jellyfish?